Rhododendron bureavii Franch.

 Bloom Time: Mid and late spring

-Rhododendron bureavii is a medium-sized, evergreen shrub up to 13.1 feet (4 m) tall, with handsome, glossy dark green leaves, thickly-felted with rusty-brown and very noticeable on the young growth.
-Pink buds open to bell-shaped white flowers, up to 1.6 inches (4 cm) wide, in mid and late spring.
+Rhododendron bureavii is a medium-sized evergreen shrub with handsome glossy dark green leaves thickly-felted rusty-brown, very noticeable on the young growth.
+It grows up to 13.1 feet (4 m) tall.
+Pink buds open to bell-shaped white flowers, which are up to 1.6 inches (4 cm) in diameter and appear in mid and late spring.